-On February 29, 2008, we completed the acquisition of Riddleberger Brothers ("Riddleberger"), a full service commercial HVAC company based in Mount Crawford, Virginia.
-The total consideration for this transaction was \$34 million, comprised of \$23 million of cash and a note payable to the seller for \$11 million.
-Additional contingent purchase price ("earn-out"), capped at \$9.0 million will be paid if Riddleberger achieves certain profitability targets.
-Our consolidated balance sheet as of March 31, 2008 includes a preliminary allocation of the purchase price to the assets acquired and liabilities assumed based on estimates of fair value.
-The results of operations of Riddleberger are included in our consolidated financial statements from March 1, 2008 through March 31, 2008.
+On October 1, 2007, we completed the acquisition of Air Systems Engineering, Inc., an HVAC company based in Tacoma, Washington.
+On February 29, 2008, we completed the acquisition of Riddleberger Brothers, a full service commercial HVAC company based in Mount Crawford, Virginia.
+On March 3, 2008, we completed the acquisition of Merit Mechanical Services, a full service commercial HVAC company based in Redmond, Washington.
+On April 1, 2008 we completed the acquisition of Conditioned Air Mechanical Services, a commercial HVAC company based in Phoenix, Arizona.
+We acquired these companies, which were not material individually or in the aggregate, for an aggregate purchase price of \$53.0 million.
+Additional contingent purchase price ("earn-out"), capped at \$14.1 million will be paid if certain acquisitions achieve predetermined profitability targets.
+Our consolidated balance sheets include preliminary allocations of the purchase price to the assets acquired and liabilities assumed based on estimates of fair value.
+The results of operations of these acquisitions are included in our consolidated financial statements from their respective acquisition dates.